-DE Bruce Irvin, the Seahawks’ first-round pick (15th overall) in the 2012 draft, has been suspended without pay for the first four games of the 2013 regular season for violating NFL policy on performance-enhancing substances.
+DE Bruce Irvin, the Seahawks’ first-round pick (15th overall) in the 2012 draft, has been suspended without pay for the first four games of the 2013 regular season for violating NFL policy on performance-enhancing substances and psychedelics.
 He becomes the sixth Seahawk to receive a drug-related suspension since 2011, although Richard Sherman‘s suspension was reversed on appeal in December.

 Irvin is eligible to participate in all offseason and preseason practices and games.
 He will be eligible to return to the active roster Sept.
 30 following the team’s Sept.
 29 game against the Houston Texans.

 “I want to apologize to my teammates, coaches and Seahawks fans for making a mistake when I took a substance that is prohibited in the NFL without a medical exemption,” Irvin said in a statement from the club.
 “I am extremely disappointed in the poor judgment I showed and take full responsibility for my actions.